Baking Bad

 by

 There are many factors involved in the process, but the ingredients are few and simple: flour, water, yeast and salt, although patience is the most important.
-There's no way to make tasty bread unless you/if you don't respect the time it takes.
+There's no way to make tasty bread unless you don't respect the time it takes.
 You have to wait for the dough to rise twice, and the first rising is crucial.
-The second rising is called proofing and you can't skip it either.
+The second rising is called proofing and you can't skip this either.
 Well, you can, but I don't recommend you do.
-This is where timing and room temperature determine whether you can go watch Netflix in the meantime or whether you'd better wait to see what happens.
+This is where timing and room temperature determine whether you can go watch Netflix in the meantime, or whether you'd better wait to see what happens.

 3